The Gardens School strives to inspire students to Wonder, Innovate, Nurture, Grow and Succeed (WINGS).

 STEAM is a unique approach to the New Zealand inquiry-based Curriculum by integrating science, technology, engineering, art and mathematics into our Curriculum.
 STEAM gives the opportunity for students to be creative, critical thinkers and flexible problem solvers, to explore different ideas, to recognise setbacks in learning as opportunities for discovery and to effectively communicate and work with others.

-STEAM also provides opportunities for further professional development and research for staff through partnerships with Tertiary and research institutions.
-Our MindLab journey in 2015/2016 for our teachers provided training for STEAM initiatives and helped our staff visualise the possibilities.
+STEAM also provides opportunities for further professional development and research for staff through partnerships with Tertiary and research institutions, Community of Learning (CoL) partnerships, Apple Teacher and Using Technology Better (UTB) Professional Development providers.